 Our Ideal Coffee Elixir:

-1. 6-8 0z boiled acid free, low tds, magnesium bicarbonate rich water poured into a french press with slow grinded coffee (sourced organically, no pesticides/herbicides, etc.)
+- 6-8 0z boiled acid-free, low TDS, magnesium bicarbonate rich water poured into a french press with slow ground coffee (sourced organically, no pesticides/herbicides, etc.)

 **Remember to always drink coffee after a meal and never on an empty stomach.
 If your metabolic rate is not functioning properly, it is probably best to reduce your weekly intake and focus on that first.